AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 ## Use a template to enter JavaScript and URLs {#using-a-template-to-enter-javascript-and-urls}

-You can define a URL template (also known as an Href template) to make entering Image Map URLs easier and more efficient.
+To simplify entering Image Map URLs, you can define a URL template (also known as an Href template).
 Define a URL template if most of your Image Map URLs share a common, fixed format.
 By entering the portion of the URL that is fixed as the URL template, you do not have to enter this portion of the URL each time you create an Image Map.
 Your URL template can also contain JavaScript commands, pathnames, and parameters.
 By default, the URL template contains a proprietary Adobe Dynamic Media Classic JavaScript handler called `loadProduct` that opens the image in a new window.

 >[!NOTE]
 >
->When you add the JavaScript code into the HREF attribute of your Image Map, the code is run on the client's computer.
+>When you add the JavaScript code into the HREF attribute of your Image Map, the code is processed on the user's computer.
 Therefore, make sure that the JavaScript code is secure.

 ### About URL templates {#about-url-templates}

 The URL template works by substituting the contents of the URL column in the Image Map list.
-It substitutes it with the double dollar signs ('$$') in the template:
+It substitutes them with the double dollar signs ($$) in the template:

 ```as3
 Javascript:loadProduct('$$');void(0);
 ```

 You place all values that do not change between Image Maps in the URL template.
-Add only the values that do change in the URL column in the Image Map list.
+Add only the values that change to the URL column in the Image Map list.
 For example:

 * URL template: `javascript:loadProduct('https://www.examplesitehere.com/$$');void(0);`
 * URL value: `product.htm`